CedarStreetGarage/python-joystick-servo-stepper-controller/README.md

 `Norberg` that accommodate the specifics of the respective controller.
-Each of these are subclasses of the `Controller` class that provides common initialization and a consisten interface for control (e.g. `pos()` and `inc()` for setting either absolute or incremental positions).
-For the purposes of joystick control  only the incremental position is used, though for other types of control (e.g. abstracting the joint angles using inverse kinematics or similar) the direct position control is used.
-There is also a `Joints` class that is basically just a lookup between English names for robot joints and the index for the joint used by the controller.
-The whole thing is wrapped in an argument parser that delegates the different controller commands.
-The reason for this is because I intend to add inverse kinematics control and would like to be able to select what type of coordinate system the joystick control will be describing as well as which particular physical controller will be used as an interface.
+Each of these are subclasses of the `Controller` class that provides common initialization and a consisten interface for control (e.g. `pos()` and `inc()` for setting either absolute or incremental positions).  `Controller` is a subclass of `VirtualController`, which is in place so that the getters and setters can be used virtually, meaning without actually controlling some serial device (used for intermediate values for inverse kinematics).
+For the purposes of joystick control only the incremental position is used, though for other types of control (e.g. inverse kinematics) the direct position control is used.
+There is also a `Joints` class that is basically just a lookup between English names for the 6DOF robot joints and the index for the joint used by the controller, as well as a `Cartesian` class that is a lookup for traditional Cartesian axis names.
+The whole of this is wrapped in an argument parser that delegates the different controller commands.
+The reason for this is that it is handy to be able to select what type of coordinate system the joystick control will be describing as well as which particular physical controller will be used as an interface.

 The Maestro controller must be set up in advance using a utility provided by the manufacturer.
 Since this must be done, advantage can be taken of